Basic Environment Setup

 $ docker run --rm -it hhb4tools/hhb:2.6.17 bash # Start a temporary HHB container

-After running the above commands, the container will start and you can operate within it.
+After running the commands above, the container starts and you can work inside it.

-The container filesystem is temporary.
-All files created inside the container will be deleted upon exit.
-It is recommended to copy generated files to the host or use a persistent container.
+The container filesystem is ephemeral.
+All files created inside the container are removed when it exits.
+Therefore, copy the generated files back to the host after you finish, or run a persistent container if required.

 Obtaining Example Code

-The example code for this tutorial is available on Github.
-Clone it locally using:
+The example code accompanying this tutorial is hosted on GitHub.
+Clone it locally:

 $ git clone https://github.com/zhangwm-pt/lpi4a-example.git